wolfgangr/tinyAsm/README.md

 ## tinyAsm Workbench for FreeCAD

 # Disclaimer - premature work in progress
 Do not use for any serious project!
 Current development state per June 2024 is somewhere at late alpha:
-Code as planned is roughly completed
+- Code as planned is roughly completed
-Basic functionality is checked, but expect errors, data loss and corruption of data and system.
+- Basic functionality is checked

+However, expect errors, data loss and corruption of data and system.\
 Of course, bold testers are invited to test and report feedback :-)

 ### Documentation
 growing here:
 [Documentation](./doc/README.md)

 Next step:
 test the workbench against some basic [Examples](./examples) and document the results